uozuAho/cslint/readme.md

 --------------------------------------------------------------

 # Formatter / linter options
-## Built-in analysers
+## .NET analysers
+It seems like the modern way to do it (as of 2024) is to use roslyn analysers, that work during build and as part of `dotnet format`.

 See https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview?tabs=net-8

-These work well, and are available without any extra packages (although you may want to add more analysers to support your style requirements).
+These mostly work, integrate with many IDEs, and are available without any extra packages (although you may want to add more analysers to support your style requirements).

-Using the settings added by `add_linting.fsx`, they run during build, and many violations can be fixed by running `dotnet format`.

 ### Built-in rules
 - quality (CA*): https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/